 After the War of the Ring, Aragorn establishes peace with all of these peoples and grants them Sauron's former lands as their own.

 Fantasy Counterpart Culture: The Dunlendings seem vaguely Celtic, at least in their language and their relationship with the pseudo-Germanic Rohirrim.
 The Corsairs are also vaguely Carthaginian or Barbary Corsairs.
 The Easterlings of the Third Age are presumably Eastern Europeans and/or Central Asians, judging by their physical description and the location of their homeland, Rhûn, which is located in to the east of Rhovanion.
 The brown-skinned Haradrim/Southrons native to Near Harad are reminiscent of Muslim/Arabic peoples, while the black-skinned people of Far Harad may be Africans.

 Heel-Face Turn: After the War of the Ring, they're implied to mostly live in peace with Gondor and Rohan.
 (Though in the Appendices both Aragorn and Éomer waged war in the East and South in the early Fourth Age because of Sauron's still potent legacy of hatred, but even here the wars are noted to be not clashes between good and evil but simple disputes between ordinary men.)

 The Horde: The war-carts give the Easterlings a distinctly Magyar-ish flavor.

-Made a Slave: In Númenor's decadent colonialist period, its southern colonies engaged in slavery, among other exploitative practices.
-The men of Gondor don't like to remember it, but their neighbors dislike them for very (historically) justified reasons.
+Made a Slave: In Númenor's decadent colonialist period, it expanded its dominion into the south and east beyond the later borders of Gondor, and its colonies engaged in slavery, among other exploitative practices.
+The men of Gondor don't like to remember it, but their neighbors dislike them for very historically justified reasons.

 Mooks: Generally regarded as more disciplined and regimented than orcs.